Revised

 Male hummingbirds attract females with an elaborate courtship display shortly after arriving in the spring.
 The mating ritual typically involves the male flying and hovering over a female while she is perched on a branch.
 Males typically try to mate with several females.
 After mating, the female constructs the nest while males locate feeding areas.
 Males do not participate in nest-building or in raising chicks.
 It is common for hummingbirds to return to the same nest site year after year and either build upon the existing nest or construct a new nest at the same location.

 A hummingbird clutch consists of two small eggs incubated by the female for 14 days before chicks emerge.
 Chicks are born blind and nearly featherless, but they develop feathers and grow quickly with help from a rich daily diet of nectar and protein.
 At 2-1/2 weeks of age, chicks are fully feathered and ready to fly.
-After three weeks, chicks are on their own and females might produce a second clutch of offspring in July.
+After three weeks, chicks are on their own providing time for females to produce a second clutch of offspring in July.

 Feeding behavior and food requirements